-Based in Sheffield, South Yorkshire, Hydrant Programme is a national policing programme supporting the work of the NPCC Child Protection and Abuse Investigation Working Group.
-Originally established in 2014 to coordinate the response to non-recent child sexual abuse, but now supporting forces across a child protection and investigation issues.
+Based in Sheffield, South Yorkshire, Hydrant Programme is a national policing programme supporting the work of the NPCC’s Child Protection and Abuse Investigation Working Group.
+Operation Hydrant was originally established in 2014 to coordinate the response to non-recent child sexual abuse and is now known as the Hydrant Programme and is supporting forces with child protection, abuse, exploitation and investigation issues.

-This is an exciting opportunity to join the Hydrant Programme’s analytic and research team.
-We are looking for a Researcher to join our team.
-This person will have a commitment to applied research and have previous experience of supporting an analytical team or researcher.
-And will have a strong interest in being part of a team that is supporting police nationally to respond to child abuse, exploitation and vulnerability.
+An exciting opportunity has arisen for a Researcher to join the Hydrant Programme’s analysis and research team.
+This person will have a commitment to applied research and have previous experience of supporting an analytical team or researcher in the handling of data within this subject area together with effective communication skills across Microsoft programmes, along with a strong interest in being part of a team supporting national policing.

 - Experience of researching and collating data

 - Good verbal and written communication skills with the ability to produce accurate and timely reports

 - Proven problem-solving skills, ability to use own initiative and work under pressure